 You’ll be able to see the current web server protocol in Developer.

-[* if you’re unable to see the Protocol field, right-click on the Name header and select the protocol to enable.]
+[* if you cannot see the Protocol field, right-click on the Name header and select the protocol to enable.]

 How to Enable HTTP2 Protocol Support?

-HTTP/2 only supports the secured HTTP i.e. HTTPS connection.
-Hence, it’s certain that you will need an SSL certificate configured on your domain.
+HTTP/2 only supports the secured HTTP, i.e., HTTPS connection.
+Hence, it’s sure that you will need an SSL certificate configured on your domain.

-Since we have already configured the SSL using certbot, we are going to use the same configuration file.
+Since we have already configured the SSL using certbot, we will use the same configuration file.

 listen [::]:443 ssl ipv6only=on; # managed by Certbot listen 443 ssl; # managed by Certbot